-When chemists talk about something being "pure", they don't mean that it is (necessarily) natural, or (necessarily) healthy.
+When chemists talk about something being 'pure', they don't necessarily mean that it is natural or healthy.
 So what do they mean?
 And what's the opposite of pure?

 In chemistry, a pure substance is one where all the particles are chemically the same.
-This might be a pure element (all the atoms are the same);
+This might be a pure element where all the atoms are the same:

-In this picture, the circles represent atoms; all the atoms are the same, so the box contains a pure element.
+In the picture above, the circles represent atoms - all the atoms are the same, so the box contains a pure element.

-In this picture, each particle has a blue circle and a pink circle.
-They represent different atoms, but they are chemically linked, so each particle is the same.
+In the picture above, each particle has a blue circle and a pink circle.
+They represent different atoms, but they are chemically linked, so that each particle is the same.

 In this picture, the blue and pink atoms aren't chemically linked.
 Some of the particles are blue atoms and some are pink atoms.
 The other name for a mixture is a formulation.